paularmer-jcc/report-mod-query-converter/README.md

 # Requirements & Installation

--   Requires node.js and npm
+-   Requires node.js and npm: [https://nodejs.org/en](https://nodejs.org/en)
 -   To install, run `npm install` in the root of the project

 # Usage